Food Prep Table

 April - June, 2020

-This was my first real woodworking project that I can say officially got me into woodworking.
+This was my first significant project that I can say officially got me into woodworking.
 Our apartment at the time had a very small kitchen with limited counter space.
-We were cooking 3 meals a day, everyday during COVID.
-Motivated by the very real need for more preparation space, I set out designing this one of a kind kitchen prep station.
+During COVID we were cooking three meals a day, everyday.
+Motivated by the real need for more preparation space, I set out designing this one of a kind kitchen prep station.

 Technical Details